Agustín de Iturbide: Execution and burial

-On 27 October 1839, his remains were placed in an urn in the Chapel of San Felipe de Jesús in the Mexico City Cathedral, where they remain.
+On 27 October 1839, his remains were placed in an urn in the Chapel of San Felipe de Jesús in the Mexico City Metropolitan Cathedral, where they remain.
 On the stand is an inscription in Spanish that translates to "Agustín de Iturbide.
 Author of the independence of Mexico.
 Compatriot, cry for him; passerby, admire him.
 This monument guards the ashes of a hero.
 His soul rests in the bosom of God."

-Iturbide's remains still rest in the Metropolitan cathedral.